mozilla-b2g/gaia-email-libs-and-more/js/ext/imap-handler/README.md

   * **commandObject** is an object parsed with `imapHandler.parser()` or self generated
   * **asArray** if set to `true` return the value as an array instead of a string where the command is split on LITERAL notions
+  * **isLogging** if set to true, do not include literals and long strings, useful when logging stuff and do not want to include message bodies etc. Additionally nodes with `sensitive: true` options are also not displayed (useful with logging passwords) if `logging` is used.

 The function returns a string or if `asArray` is set to true, as an array which is split on LITERAL notions, eg. "{4}\r\nabcde" becomes ["{4}\r\n", "abcde"].
 This is useful if you need to wait for "+" response from the server before you can transmit the literal data.